Parenting Series

 DESCRIPTION: A mirrored mixed media piece that reflects the visceral and tender transformations of postpartum motherhood.
 Layered over a blooming flower—an image often used in psycho-birth practices to help women visualize and surrender to the birthing process—I wove in the words JOY, MESS, CHAOS, LOVE, PAIN to map the emotional terrain, letting them form texture, asymmetry, and rawness.
 The pacifier becomes both anchor and tension: a symbol of new life, dependency, and silence, set against a body that’s forever changed.
 Through transparent, discharge-like media and red tones reminiscent of birth, this work honours the beauty, the rupture, and the ever-evolving shape of a mother.

-MATERIALS: mirror with acrylic, acrylic panel, permanent marker, pacifier
+MATERIALS: mirror with acrylic, acrylic panel, pacifier, standoffs

 DIMENSIONS: 24” diameter